killera/killera.github.com/_posts/2018-10-03-dotnetcore-foreign-key-case-sensitive.md

 The [issue](https://github.com/aspnet/EntityFrameworkCore/issues/673) has already been raised in github, but the target fix release version is `3.0.0`, which means we have to find a workaround.

-For now, there are several ways to fix it:
+There are several ways to fix it:

 * Update the databse to make the case match.